themesberg/flowbite/content/plugins/datatables.md

 The sorting feature is useful when you want to sort the table rows based on a specific column.

-Here's the <a href="https://fiduswriter.github.io/simple-datatables/documentation/Options" target="_blank" rel="nofollow">full list of options</a> from the simple-datatables repository.

 ## Methods

 Check out some of the common methods that you can use to interact with the DataTable instance.